2026 Car Tax Update: Everything You Need to Know

 How do I tax a car?

-To tax a car you already own, you will get a reminder from the DVLA (a V11 reminder letter), which will give you guidance on how best to tax your vehicle, and the easiest and quickest way will be online via the government portal.
+To tax a car you already own, you will get a reminder from the DVLA (a V11 reminder letter), which will give you guidance on how best to tax your vehicle, and the easiest and quickest way will be to arrange your car tax online via the Government portal.
+They will offer you a choice of paying every month, every 6 months, or every year using Debit, Credit Card, or Direct Debit.
+You can also pay at your local Post Office.

 The process is straightforward, and you just need the reference number from one of the following: